manticoresoftware/manticoresearch-php/docs/searchresults.md

 $result->getFacets();
 ```
 This returns an associative array with the requested facets, where a facet can be identified by the chosen facet alias.
-Each facet is an array containing the faceted values and counts in a `buckets` array:
+Each facet is an array containing the faceted values and counts in the `buckets` array:

 ``` php
 $facets = $results->getFacets();